kapil-git-tech/Sentiment_Analysis/README.md

 [View the Notebook on GitHub repository](https://github.com/kapil-git-tech/Sentiment_Analysis/blob/main/sentiment-analysis-with-twitter-data-for-apple.ipynb)

-The notebook was originally created in Kaggle using twitter data.

-[Dataset location:
-/kaggle/input/tweets-about-the-top-companies-from-2015-to-2020]

 The 2nd notebook uses the pre-trained BERT based uncased model and fine-tunes it with Apple reviews data on Amazon.
 - I have tried the base & large cased as well as uncased model during training but left the results of the base uncased model in the notebook as it gave better results.
 The fine-tuned model is tested on a holdout sample & the results are shared.
 All the details related to fine-tuning are provided in detail in the notebook.